Your brand is your chance to tell your customers a story.

 Most consumers want brands to take a stand on social or political issues.
 As a matter of fact, two-thirds (64 percent) of consumers around the world said that they would buy from a brand or boycott it solely because of its position on a social or political issue (Edelman, 2019).

 But that also doesn’t mean that brands should be vocal about matters that they don’t truly believe in.
 As we’ve mentioned, it’s important to stay realistic and to be transparent.
-Customers see through brands who are faking their interest in a social concern, and are also keen to follow up on any promises that a brand makes—publicly.
+Customers see through brands who are faking their interest in social issues and are also keen to follow up on any promises that a brand makes—publicly.

 8. Customer Service Helps Brands to Stand out From the Crowd